ryanboldi/Deck-Of-Cards/README.md

 - [x] Add random card adding functions the Deck of cards class
 - [ ] Add Shuffling mechanics to the Deck of cards class (riffle and faro)
 - [ ] Add a second magic trick (5 card)
+- [ ] Add a good way to visualise the current Deck of cards